george-labs/george-backend-hiring/docs/README.md

 Please use Java 11 or Kotlin as a programming language, the project is already setup to support both.
 No Frameworks are allowed for this exercise.
 No other libraries than JUnit and the Kotlin Standard Library must be used.
-Currently, JUnit 5 as well as Kotlin are configured in the `pom.xml`.
+Currently, JUnit 5 as well as Kotlin are configured input the `pom.xml`.
 We don’t allow any mocking library.
 In case you see the need for mocking, please hand-roll your mocks.